Ankur-Deka/MLFlow-Tutorial/README.md

 ```
 mlflow ui
 ```
 Terminal will show link to open dashboard (most likely [http://127.0.0.1:5000`](http://127.0.0.1:5000)).
+Open the link.
 <img src="images/table.png" width="1000" style='border:1px solid #ff0a0a'>

-Click on any run to view it
+Click on any run to view it.

 <img src="images/single_experiment.png" width="1000" style='border:1px solid #ff0a0a'>

 Let's say you wan to plot the training plots (accuracy over epoch) for the different runs.
-You can also compare multiple experiments by selecting them and clicking compare.
+You can compare multiple experiments by selecting them and clicking compare.
 Then click on accuracy under metrics.

 <img src="images/multiple_experiments.png" width="1000" style='border:1px solid #ff0a0a'>